markcam73/Python-TCP-Server/README.md

 # Python-TCP-Server
-TCP server created using python for course project
+TCP server created using python for course project.
+Supposed to handle file requests and modified and language specifications in the headers.